ReneWerner87/minikube_issue/README.md

 It works but i want to communicate over the service.
 In larger clusters you have to be able to communicate from one server to another.

+Or you can check the timeout in browser or per curl with the address http://192.168.99.100/test